-If you’ve decided to carry a firearm for self-defense, you’ve undoubtedly thought about the reality of having to use it.
+If you’ve decided to carry a firearm, you’ve undoubtedly thought about the reality of having to use it to defend yourself.
 You’ve thought about how you need to train, what kind of ammunition best fits your defensive needs and which holster will best fit your gun, body type and preferred method of carry.
 There’s more to armed self-defense than just these things though.

 Once the threat to your life ends, the most difficult part of the process is often just beginning.
-There’s a lot that happens following a self-defense shooting — things that most people don’t realize are not just possibilities but rather hard realities.
+There’s a lot that happens following a self-defense shooting.
+Most people don’t realize these are not just possibilities but hard realities.
 Read on to find out how the USCCA can support and help guide you through the often confusing aftermath of a self-defense incident.

 #1 — You Will Be Detained and Possibly Arrested

 If you are forced to defend yourself with a firearm, the police will have to get involved.
-You need to dial 911 immediately and tell the dispatcher your location, that someone has been shot and that you need an ambulance.
-Describe to them what you look like and what you’re wearing, but apart from that, simply repeat that you were in fear for your life and that someone has been shot.
+You need to dial 911 immediately and tell the dispatcher your location.
+Explain that someone has been shot and that you need an ambulance.
+Describe to them what you look like and what you’re wearing.
+Apart from that, simply repeat that you were in fear for your life and that someone has been shot.

 It is mandatory that you comply with all of their physical demands.
 Before they arrive, you need to reholster your firearm or place it on the ground.
-It can be extremely dangerous to be the one holding a gun when the police arrive at the scene of a shooting, so be sure you aren’t.
+It can be extremely dangerous to be the one holding a gun when the police arrive at the scene of a shooting.
+Be sure you aren’t.

-Remind yourself that you are not being handcuffed because you did anything wrong; you are being handcuffed because the officers need to be sure that no one at the scene is going to start shooting again.
+Remind yourself that you are not being handcuffed because you did anything wrong.
+You are being handcuffed because the officers need to be sure no one at the scene is going to start shooting again.
 It is extremely important that you not resist them or try to fight back.

 Remember: You haven’t done anything wrong.
-You were in fear for your life or the lives of others and were forced to employ deadly force in defense of said innocent life.
+You were in fear for your life or the lives of others.
+You were forced to employ deadly force to defend said innocent life.

-#2 — Your Gun Will Be Seized and Held as Evidence
+#2 — The Gun Used to Defend Innocent Life Will Be Seized and Held as Evidence

 Your gun, however, will be in police custody longer than you will.
-Nazir Al-Mujaahid, the first concealed carry permit holder in the state of Wisconsin to use his sidearm in a defensive situation, had to wait almost two years to recover his pistol from the evidence locker, even though no charges were ever filed against him.
-The state law enforcement agency handling the shooting will understand that if it ever relinquishes custody of that gun, the chances of ever getting it back will be very low — so the folks there will hang on to it as long as they can on the off-chance they will ever want to assess it again.
+Nazir Al-Mujaahid, the first concealed carry permit holder in Wisconsin to use his sidearm in a defensive situation, waited almost two years to recover his pistol from evidence.
+This was even though no charges were ever filed against him.
+State law enforcement agencies understand after relinquishing custody of that gun, the chances of getting it back will be very low.
+They will hang on to it as long as possible on the off-chance it will need to be assessed again.

-#3 — You Will Be Interrogated Both at the Scene of the Shooting and at the Police Station
+#3 — You Will Be Interrogated at the Scene and the Station

-Look at it this way: When a law enforcement officer is forced to shoot someone in the line of duty, he or she is immediately removed from the scene, assessed by EMS and kept from outside contact until he or she has had an opportunity to relax, collect his or her thoughts and avoid saying or doing anything that could further complicate an already complex situation.
+When an officer is forced to shoot in the line of duty, he or she is removed from the scene, assessed by EMS and kept from outside contact.
+This provides him or her an opportunity to relax and collect his or her thoughts.
+That’s how officers avoid saying or doing anything that could further complicate an already complex situation.
 You should demand the same treatment.
 If you feel lightheaded or otherwise over-excited (and you will), tell them that you do not feel well and need medical attention.
 This will require them to contact EMS for you, and questioning will cease.
-Use this window of time to calm yourself, to make sure you are physically unharmed and to ensure that you don’t make any unfortunate errors that could later cost you.
+Use this window of time to calm yourself.
+Make sure you are physically unharmed and ensure you don’t make any unfortunate errors that could later cost you.

-#4 — If You Don’t Already Have One, You Will Need to Hire an Attorney … and Fast
+#4 — You Will Need to Hire an Attorney to Defend You … and Fast

-We’ve all heard that when questioned, every American has “the right to an attorney.”
+We’ve all heard Americans have “the right to an attorney” when questioned.
 How to get hold of one, however, can be confusing and difficult without a little forethought.

-What that specifically means — “You have the right to have an attorney present during questioning” — is that after you are placed under arrest, officers are not allowed to ask you any more questions unless you consent to answering them.
+What that specifically means — “You have the right to have an attorney present during questioning” — is after you are placed under arrest, officers are not allowed to ask you any more questions unless you consent.
 However, they will ask you as many questions as they can before they actually place you under arrest.
-This is what they are trained to do, as they understand that after you have been arrested and “Mirandized” (apprised of your Fifth Amendment right against self-incrimination), any information they get from you without a lawyer present will likely be ruled inadmissible in court.
+This is what they are trained to do.
+They understand that after you have been arrested and “Mirandized” (apprised of your Fifth Amendment right against self-incrimination), any information from you without a lawyer present will likely be ruled inadmissible in court.

 If you are forced to defend yourself, you will need to answer questions about the particulars of what happened.
 This will be necessary to prove that you were “in the right” — i.e., not acting outside of the law.
 To do so will often involve you being either taken into custody or outright arrested.
-The officers on the scene of the shooting need to know what happened, and if all you say is, “I’m not talking without a lawyer,” they are going to have to arrest you in order to get you into a position in which you will answer their questions.
-After you are arrested, you will be searched for weapons and brought to an interview room at the local law enforcement center; this is the point at which they will allow you to contact an attorney.
+The officers on the scene of the shooting need to know what happened.
+If all you say is, “I’m not talking without a lawyer,” they are going to have to arrest you in order to get you into a position in which you will answer their questions.
+After you are arrested, you will be searched for weapons and brought to an interview room.
+This is the point at which they will allow you to contact an attorney.

-To do so, you will have one of three options: You can open a phone book and blindly choose a name, you can contact your personal lawyer, or you can call the USCCA Critical Response Team to get the ball rolling on your defense.
+To do so, you will have one of three options: You can open a phone book and blindly choose a name, you can contact your personal lawyer or you can call the USCCA Critical Response Team to get the ball rolling.